Visual Resources Center (VRC)

 Facilitating and enhancing the study and teaching of art history, art education, aesthetics, and the fine and applied arts at James Madison University is the primary objective of the Visual Resources Center.
 Its purpose is to provide services and resources for the entire program of the School of Art, Design, and Art History, as well as the university at large.
-The Visual Resources Center provides ongoing training and support for students and faculty.
-For more information, visit the VRC website.
+The VRC is located on the first floor of Duke Hall in the 1033 suite.

 Students in the School of Art, Design, and Art History can also take advantage of JMU’s subscription to the ARTstor Digital Library, a repository of over 1.5 million digital images in the arts, architecture, humanities, and sciences.
 Staff in the Visual Resources Center is available to assist students with finding images, assessing related copyright issues, and creating presentations.